DiverticulitisSkip to the navigation

-Diverticulitis develops when feces become trapped in pouches (diverticula) that have formed along the wall of the large intestine.
-This allows bacteria to grow and cause an infection or inflammation and pressure that may lead to a small perforation or tear in the wall of the intestine.
+Doctors aren't sure what causes diverticulitis.
+Bacteria grow in the pouches (diverticula), and this can lead to inflammation or infection.
+Pressure may lead to a small perforation or tear in the wall of the intestine.
 Peritonitis, an infection of the lining of the abdominal wall, may develop if infection spills into the abdominal (peritoneal) cavity.

 The reason diverticula form in the wall of the large intestine (colon) is not completely understood.
 Doctors think diverticula form when high pressure inside the colon pushes against weak spots in the colon wall.
 Uncoordinated movements of the colon can also contribute to the development of diverticula.